VetLink Addendum

 The Cover Sheet provides an overview of your military service using basic data on your overall service, including your branch of service, job title, job description, rank, and dates of service.

-The Military Awards section provides a list of your military awards and citations to provide additional context to your service record.
+The Military Awards section provides a place for you to list your military awards and citations to provide additional context to your service record.

 OPTIONAL: If you decide to include campaign medals and unit awards, then you should include a brief description of your responsibilities and performance highlights during the period of service.
 See the following example.

-The Military Schools section provides to opportunity to demonstrate academic preparedness and a learning continuum following high school.
+The Military Schools section provides an opportunity to demonstrate academic preparedness and a learning continuum following high school.

 Applicants should highlight learning outcomes that are academic in nature.
 The Joint Services Transcript exhibits are a great source for identifying learning outcomes.
 Similar information can be found in the ACE Guide, Air Force Classification Directory, and basic internet searches.